ibm-cloud-docs/pattern-vpc-security/overview.md

 - **IBM Cloud Secrets Manager** - Automated and native secrets management solution that is fully integrated with IBM.
 - **No Secrets Management** - Never recommended again, but this may be applicable where you have a totally private environment that is used for non-critical dev and test and the like.
 Secrets here could possibly be embedded into applications here, if security requirements are low and cost is a factor.
-- **3rd Party Secrets Managment Solution** - This option may be applicable in multi-cloud situation but secrets management automation with IBM Cloud would be
+- **3rd Party Secrets Managment Solution** - This option may be applicable in multi-cloud situation but secrets management automation with IBM Cloud would be lost.

 ### Best Practices:
 {: #secrets-management-best-practices}